Kindle Colorsoft Review: Amazon’s First Color E-Reader Delivers But Comes with Flaws

 Reading in Color: Is It Worth the Investment?

-Amazon’s decision not to come with the colorsoft by a larger screen makes this reader wonder if it really is ideal for visual contents.
+Amazon’s decision not to come with the color soft by a larger screen makes this reader wonder if it really is ideal for visual contents.
 The display does add something to some kinds of readings, but this small screen and bland colors are never perfect for comics or pictures-oriented material.
 The battery goes only as far as 8 weeks, which also falls short of the mighty 12 weeks-readings of the Kindle Paperwhite, readers’ heavy use.

 Comparisons: Kindle Colorsoft vs. Other Color E-Readers

 The competition for Kindle Colorsoft is Kobo Libra 2, boasting a same color e-ink, but coming in at half the cost of $220.
-As a model under Kobo, it features its page turn buttons and its compatibility for Kobo Stylus 2 is also ideal for note taking, especially a feature some readers often look for.
+As a model under Kobo, it features its page turn buttons and its compatibility with Kobo Stylus 2 is also ideal for note-taking, especially a feature some readers often look for.
 This means if the algorithms from Amazon tend to serve better contrast but smoother functionality, Colorsoft’s costly price and also its propensity to display everything yellow make the Libra 2 a better and more available option for frugal people.

 This Kindle Colorsoft also has its rival in the form of the black-and-white Kindle Paperwhite Signature Edition, for $190.
 This comes with similar features such as wireless charging, 32GB storage, and an auto-adjusting front light, making it quite a strong contender for those readers who do not necessarily require color.